manticoresoftware/manticoresearch/kill-dictionary.md

 ## Tooling Notes (indextool)
 - `indextool --dumpdict` always outputs raw `docs`/`hits` plus extra columns `docs_eff`/`hits_eff` and `chunk_id`.
 - `chunk_id` is the disk chunk id; RAM segments are marked as `-1`.
+- RAM-segment words are stored as length-prefixed buffers; the dump now skips the length byte so words are printed cleanly.
 - The effective columns are adjusted by the kill dictionary (same as query-time stats).
 - The authoritative values for corrected stats are from `SHOW META` / `CALL KEYWORDS` (and query-time ranking).